thysultan/Ally/README.md

 ## Types

-Types are optional, you can attach them to function arguments, let bindings and class bodies.
+Types are optional, you can attach them to function arguments, variable bindings and class bodies.
 The following primitive types exist.

 ```
 void